kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 If we now access http://35.228.41.16 with our browser we'll see the application up and running.
 By refreshing the page we can also see that the load balancer sometimes offers us a different image.

+Instead of using a LoadBalancer Service we could have used an Ingress just like we've used before.
+In that case the type for the service should be "NodePort".

 <div style="border: lightblue 0.2em outset; padding: 0.5em 1em 0 1em;" markdown="1">
 To avoid using up the credits delete the cluster whenever you do not need it